Updated: December 16, 2020

-Through the use of web beacons, cookies, embedded links and other commonly used data-gathering tools, the Site automatically gathers certain usage information on DraftSpark’s server logs including your IP address; what web page you’ve last visited; computer and connection information such as browser type and version, operating system and platform; the frequency of your visits to the Site and the pages you view and other actions you take while on the Site.
+Through the use of web beacons, cookies, embedded links and other commonly used data-gathering tools, the Services automatically gather certain usage information on DraftSpark’s server logs including your IP address; what web page you’ve last visited; computer and connection information such as browser type and version, operating system and platform; the frequency of your visits to the Services and the pages you view and other actions you take while using the Services.

 The Personal Information We Collect

-If you submit information or register on the Site, DraftSpark may ask for your name, email address, company name, mailing address, phone number, and information about your interests and preferences.
+If you submit information or register for the Services, DraftSpark may ask for your name, email address, company name, mailing address, phone number, and information about your interests and preferences.
 Once you submit information or register you are no longer anonymous to DraftSpark.

 How We Use the Information

 DraftSpark may use this information to help customize the content that you see and to contact you.
 DraftSpark will not send you information, including email, unless you advise DraftSpark during the information submission or registration process, or subsequently request, that you do want to receive these types of correspondence from DraftSpark.

 These Services contain links to other web sites and services.
 DraftSpark is not responsible for the privacy practices or the content of these other web sites.
 You will need to check the policy statement of these other websites to understand their policies regarding the collection and use of information.

 Cookies are small text files that are placed on your computer or mobile device by websites you visit.
 These files identify specific information about visits to the site.
 Cookies help you by allowing websites to recognize your computer or mobile device, enabling you to navigate between pages efficiently, remembering your preferences and improving your user experience.